hdhensley/yapmc/README.md

 - **⚙️ Configurable Storage**: Set custom storage locations for your JSON files
 - **🔄 Variable Substitution**: Use environment variables in URLs, headers, and body
 - **📊 Response Viewer**: Formatted JSON responses with status codes and timing
+- **📁 API Call Grouping**: Organize your API calls into collapsible groups with drag-and-drop
 - **🚀 Modern UI**: Clean, responsive interface built with FlatLaf

 ## 🛠️ Requirements